zeid-hub/python-p3-v2-orm-properties/README.md

 We have a choice of either performing validation within the database schema itself, or validating within our Python classes prior to persisting object data to the database.
 We'll pick the later approach, validating within the Python classes.
-We'll do this by evolving the attributes to properties.
-The property setter methods will ensure the attributes are assigned valid values.
+We'll do this by evolving the attributes to be managed by property methods.
+The setter methods will ensure the attributes are assigned valid values.

 ---